awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

     Specifies [Server\-side encryption with Amazon S3\-managed encryption keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
 You don't need to do anything more because Amazon S3 handles keys for you\.
   + **SSE\-KMS** or **CSE\-KMS**

     Specifies [server\-side encryption with AWS KMS\-managed keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) or [client\-side encryption with AWS KMS\-managed keys \(CSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html)\.
 For **AWS KMS key**, select a key\.
 The key must exist in the same region as your EMR cluster\.
-For key requirements, see [Using AWS KMS Customer Master Keys \(CMKs\) for Encryption](emr-encryption-enable.md#emr-awskms-keys)\.
+For key requirements, see [Using AWS KMS customer master keys \(CMKs\) for encryption](emr-encryption-enable.md#emr-awskms-keys)\.
   + **CSE\-Custom**

-    Specifies [client\-side encryption using a custom client\-side master key \(CSE\-Custom\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryptionUpload.html)\.
+    Specifies [client\-side encryption using a custom client\-side master key \(CSE\-custom\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryptionUpload.html)\.
 For **S3 object**, enter the location in Amazon S3, or the Amazon S3 ARN, of your custom key\-provider JAR file\.
 Then, for **Key provider class**, enter the full class name of a class declared in your application that implements the EncryptionMaterialsProvider interface\.
 + Under **Local disk encryption**, choose a value for **Key provider type**\.
   + **AWS KMS key**

     Select this option to specify an AWS KMS customer master key \(CMK\)\.
 For **AWS KMS key**, select a key\.
 The key must exist in the same region as your EMR cluster\.
-For more information about key requirements, see [Using AWS KMS Customer Master Keys \(CMKs\) for Encryption](emr-encryption-enable.md#emr-awskms-keys)\.
+For more information about key requirements, see [Using AWS KMS customer master keys \(CMKs\) for encryption](emr-encryption-enable.md#emr-awskms-keys)\.

     **EBS Encryption**

     When you specify AWS KMS as your key provider, you can enable EBS encryption to encrypt EBS root device and storage volumes\.
 To enable such option, you must grant the EMR service role `EMR_DefaultRole` with permissions to use the customer master key \(CMK\) that you specify\.
-For more information about key requirements, see [Enabling EBS Encryption by Providing Additional Permissions for AWS KMS CMKs](emr-encryption-enable.md#emr-awskms-ebs-encryption)\.
+For more information about key requirements, see [Enabling EBS encryption by providing additional permissions for AWS KMS CMKs](emr-encryption-enable.md#emr-awskms-ebs-encryption)\.
   + **Custom**

     Select this option to specify a custom key provider\.
 For **S3 object**, enter the location in Amazon S3, or the Amazon S3 ARN, of your custom key\-provider JAR file\.
 For **Key provider class**, enter the full class name of a class declared in your application that implements the EncryptionMaterialsProvider interface\.
 The class name you provide here must be different from the class name provided for CSE\-Custom\.
 + Choose **In\-transit encryption** to enable the open\-source TLS encryption features for in\-transit data\.
 Choose a **Certificate provider type** according to the following guidelines:
   + **PEM**

     Select this option to use PEM files that you provide within a zip file\.
 Two artifacts are required within the zip file: privateKey\.pem and certificateChain\.pem\.
 A third file, trustedCertificates\.pem, is optional\.
-See [Providing Certificates for Encrypting Data in Transit with Amazon EMR Encryption](emr-encryption-enable.md#emr-encryption-certificates) for details\.
+See [Providing certificates for encrypting data in transit with Amazon EMR encryption](emr-encryption-enable.md#emr-encryption-certificates) for details\.
 For **S3 object**, specify the location in Amazon S3, or the Amazon S3 ARN, of the zip file field\.
   + **Custom**

     Select this option to specify a custom certificate provider and then, for **S3 object**, enter the location in Amazon S3, or the Amazon S3 ARN, of your custom certificate\-provider JAR file\.
 For **Key provider class**, enter the full class name of a class declared in your application that implements the TLSArtifactsProvider interface\.

-### Specifying Encryption Options Using the AWS CLI<a name="emr-security-configuration-encryption-cli"></a>
+### Specifying encryption options using the AWS CLI<a name="emr-security-configuration-encryption-cli"></a>

 The sections that follow use sample scenarios to illustrate well\-formed \-\-security\-configuration JSON for different configurations and key providers, followed by a reference for the JSON parameters and appropriate values\.

-#### Example In\-Transit Data Encryption Options<a name="emr-encryption-intransit-cli"></a>
+#### Example in\-transit data encryption options<a name="emr-encryption-intransit-cli"></a>

 The example below illustrates the following scenario:
 + In\-transit data encryption is enabled and at\-rest data encryption is disabled\.
-+ A zip file with certificates in Amazon S3 is used as the key provider \(see [Providing Certificates for Encrypting Data in Transit with Amazon EMR Encryption](emr-encryption-enable.md#emr-encryption-certificates) for certificate requirements\.
++ A zip file with certificates in Amazon S3 is used as the key provider \(see [Providing certificates for encrypting data in transit with Amazon EMR encryption](emr-encryption-enable.md#emr-encryption-certificates) for certificate requirements\.

 ```
 aws emr create-security-configuration --name "MySecConfig" --security-configuration '{